thuymhuynh/thuymhuynh/README.md

 My name is Thuy M Huynh

-I am a CS student at University of Missouri - Kansas City who also have a degree in Management.
+I am currently a CS student at University of Missouri - Kansas City who also have a degree in Management at Keuka College, NY.

 I crave knowledge, I like to challenge myself and I enjoy doing new things.
 My new journey in the next 3 years is granduate MS in Computer Science.